header source

 Running I2C on Pro Micro (4) - TRRS Connection

-In this fourth article of the series, we will connect the breadboard using a TRRS cable.
-This will enable us to connect distant breadboards with a single cable, increasing independence and simplifying wiring.
+In this fourth article of the series, we'll connect breadboards using a TRRS cable.
+This allows us to connect distant breadboards with a single cable, increasing independence and streamlining the wiring.

-TRRS cable is a four-pole (four independent wiring) cable.
-The acronym TRRS comes from the first letter of Tip, Ring, and Sleeve, and is commonly used in audio equipment that requires a microphone.
-A similar cable is the TRS cable, which is a three-pole cable.
-It is often used for unbalanced stereo connections[1], which is frequently used in general audio equipment, so if you buy a similar cable without thinking, you may end up with a TRS cable by mistake.
+A TRRS cable is a four-pole cable (with four independent wires).
+The letters stand for Tip, Ring, Ring, and Sleeve, and it's commonly used in audio devices that require a microphone.
+A similar cable is the TRS cable, which is three-pole.
+TRS is used for unbalanced stereo connections[1], i.e., commonly used in general audio equipment, so if you buy a similar cable without thinking, you're guaranteed to mistakenly buy a TRS.

-This time, we will add a TRRS jack to both the Pro Micro side and the IO Expander side.
+This time, we'll just add TRRS jacks.
+Prepare one each for the Pro Micro side and the IO Expander side.

 • MJ-4PP-9 (3.5mm TRRS jack) x2